 I know because I did it myself!

-- Practice asking non-invasive open-ended questions that fit the social setting you are in.
+Practice asking non-invasive open-ended questions fitting the social setting you are in

 The setting is conference.
 It's coffee break time and there are many new people to meet.
 You'd especially like to talk to the guy you heard speaking earlier about little blue widgets.
 They've been a passion of yours for awhile.